-Alternatively, renting a car on the Seattle to Portland trip would have been more expensive than train travel.
+Alternatively, renting a car on the Seattle to Portland trip would have been more expensive than traveling by train.
 I would have paid approximately $30 a day for the car rental, $12 for gas, and an additional fee for dropping the car off at a different location.
-For this situation, train travel was the economical choice.
+For this situation, traveling by train was the economical choice.

 Every journey requires a few calculations before you can conclude the most affordable transit option.
 But price isn’t the only thing to consider—there’s also your time.

 Traveling by train has its perks.
 As I sat in my comfortable train seat, I was able to recline, gaze out the window, and enjoy my lunch without worrying about bad weather, directions, or making good time.
 I could sleep, work on my laptop, explore the dining or observation car, and use the restroom at any time.
 The trip was relaxing, but also stimulating.
 Before I knew it, I had arrived at my destination.

 Unlike car travel, there’s no need to stop to rest while traveling by train.
 On multi-day trips, you can sleep in the reclining seats on a train or pay extra for a sleeper car.
 This convenience could save you hundreds of dollars on hotel rooms and get you to your destination quicker.